 We aim to develop a set of resources to encourage and support members of rheumatology teams to write directly to patients.
-To help us do this, we need to know more about the views and experiences of people who attend rheumatology outpatient appointments.
-We hope to hear from 20-30 patient participants, as well as 20 healthcare professional participants.
+To help us do this, we need to know more about healthcare professionals' current practice and the views of people who write clinic letters.
+We hope to hear from 20 healthcare professional participants, as well as 20-30 patient participants.